 Islip Town Supervisor, Tom Croci, graduated from Connetquot High School in 1990 and attended James Madison University, earning a B.S. in Political Science.
 During summer breaks in college, Tom was a Park Attendant and Lifeguard for the Town of Islip.
 After graduating The New York Law School and completing legal internships with The New York County District Attorney’s Office, Office of Special Narcotics, he was accepted to Navy Officer Candidate School, Pensacola, Florida.
-After receiving his commission, Tom spent over 8 years on active duty, earning the rank of Lieutenant Commander.
+After receiving his commission, Tom spent over 8 years on active duty, earning the rank of Lieutenant Commander; and later the rank of Commander in 2013.
 His active duty service tours include Intelligence Officer to SEA CONTROL SQUADRON TWO TWO flying strike missions in S-3B aircraft from the USS HARRY S TRUMAN in the Arabian Gulf, in support of Operation Southern Watch, Iraq; as the Terrorism Analysis Cell Team Lead at the Office of Naval Intelligence tracking terrorist threats to the homeland; as a tactical intelligence officer who deployed on his first deployment to Afghanistan in 2004-05 where he lead a small team of Marines supporting Joint Operations.